mozzarellaV8/nba2k17/notes.md

 	y = β₀ + β₁𝒙ⁱ + β₂𝑥₂ⁱ + ... + βⱼ𝑥ⱼⁱ + εⁱ

 where `y` is the dependent variable, `β` is the coefficient, `𝑥` is the independent variable, and `ε` is the error term.

+Earlier looking at the Wins~Playoffs table we settled on 42 as the number of wins a team needs to get to the playoffs.
+From here we can set that as the dependent variable in an equality and solve for Point Differential.

+	41 + 0.033 * ptsDIFF = W
+	41 + 0.033 * ptsDIFF ≥ 42
+	ptsDIFF ≥ 42 - 41 / 0.033
+	ptsDIFF ≥ 30.3

+So!
+A team will need to score, on average, 30 more points than they allow in order reach 42 wins, and thus the playoffs.
+That's a pretty comfortable margin.